ethereum/devp2p/caps/eth.md

 `[request-id: P, [txhash₁: B_32, txhash₂: B_32, ...], cells : B_16]`

-This message requests the peer to return cell data of the given txhashes.
+This message requests the peer to return cell data of the given transaction hashes.
-The `cells` element, a bitmap, specifies indices of the requested cells.
+The cells element is a bitmap specifying which cell indices are requested.
+For each bit set, the requester asks for the cell at that index from all blobs of the corresponding transaction.

-To prevent greedy peers from abusing the bandwidth and to encourage collective fetch, a node should either set 4 bits ($1-p$) or 64 bits ($p$) in the cells field.
+A node should either set 4 bits (with probability $1–p$) or 64 bits (with probability $p$) in the cells field.
+This mechanism prevents a greedy peer from abusing bandwidth and encourages collective fetch behavior.

 ### Cells (0x13)